Updated August 13, 2026

 For platform-by-platform depth including iPhone Photos, Instagram Reels burn-in, and TikTok, see how to add subtitles to a video.

-Seven mistakes that break SRT files, in rough order of frequency:
+Seven mistakes that break SRT files, in rough order of frequency.
+If your file won't play or the captions look wrong, this is where to look first.

 1.Period instead of comma in timecode